-- Upon completion, a copy of the film will be made available to SFFILM.
+- Upon completion, a copy of the film will be made available to SFFILM and Vulcan Productions.

 - Filmmaker shall provide acknowledgement to the SFFILM Vulcan Productions Environmental Fellowship in the credits.
 If the grant represents up to 25% of the project budget, the SFFILM/Vulcan Productions Fellowship is to be listed with other comparable funders/grants, with language that mirrors or is similar to “Made with support from SFFILM and Vulcan Productions”—onscreen in end titles and in marketing materials tied to other grants/funders.
 If the grant represents between over 25% of the project budget, the SFFILM/Vulcan Productions Environmental Fellowship will receive an “in association with” credit—onscreen in main titles or end titles, and in marketing materials tied to other “in association with” credits.
 Logos will be provided by SFFILM.

-- Fellows agree to offer SFFILM a “first look” and first right of refusal for the potential Bay Area premiere only at SFFILM Festival and/or other SFFILM exhibition venues.
-Please note: that while we encourage supported filmmakers to submit applications to the SFFILM Festival and other SFFILM Makers programs, winning a grant, residency, or fellowship from SFFILM does not guarantee acceptance into the SFFILM Festival or other SFFILM Makers programs.
+- Fellows agree to offer SFFILM a “first look” and first right of refusal for potential Bay Area premiere at SFFILM Festival and/or other SFFILM exhibition venues.
+Please note: While we encourage filmmakers to apply to the SFFILM Festival, and SFFILM Makers project development program, winning a grant does not guarantee acceptance into any of the aforementioned programs.